khoaguin/programming/rust/rust-book/chap20-multithreaded-web-server/README.md

 4. Create a proper HTTP response.
 5. Improve the throughput of our server with a thread pool.

+### Some Network Programming Terminologies
+- <span style="color:yellow">*Binding*</span>: connecting to a port to listen to is called "binding" to a port.
+- <span style="color:yellow">*Connection*</span>: connection is the name for the full request and response process in which a client connects to the server, the server generates a response, and the server closes the connection
+- <span style="color:yellow">*Stream*</span>: a stream represents an open connection between the client and the server

 ### TCP and HTTP
 The two main protocols involved in web servers are <span style="color:lightgreen">*Hypertext Transfer Protocol (HTTP)*</span> and <span style="color:lightgreen">*Transmission Control Protocol (TCP)*</span>.
 Both protocols are <span style="color:lightgreen">*request-response*</span> protocols, meaning a client initiates requests and a server listens to the requests and provides a response to the client.
 The contents of those requests and responses are defined by the protocols.